-Broadband providers like Frontier, Spectrum, Verizon and others have until early 2024 to provide a Broadband Facts label for their services.
+The deadline is here for broadband providers like Frontier, Spectrum, Verizon and others to provide a Broadband Facts label for their services.

-The labels will be similar in format to the required food nutrition labels we’re all familiar with and must “disclose important information about broadband prices, introductory rates, data allowances, and broadband speeds, and to include links to information about network management practices, privacy policies,” and the Affordable Connectivity Program.
+The labels are similar in format to the required food nutrition labels we’re all familiar with and must “disclose important information about broadband prices, introductory rates, data allowances, and broadband speeds, and to include links to information about network management practices, privacy policies,” and the Affordable Connectivity Program.

 The Federal Communications Commission (FCC) hopes the labels will provide consumers with a more transparent and easier way to shop for internet.